-In the census track including most of the apartments there is a significant degree of poverty – 28.3% of families are low income families and 38% of children live in low income families.
+In the census tract including most of the apartments there is a significant degree of poverty – 28.3% of families are low income families and 38% of children live in low income families.

 2006 Census data for the area documents 25% single parent led households.
 The neighbourhood also has a 56% immigrant population.
 Statistics Canada (2006) identifies groups of immigrants and newcomers whose first language is Polish, Ukrainian, Spanish, Russian, Serbian, Italian, and Portuguese.

-In 2009 we gathered community feedback through several surveys and community meetings in preparation for our Strategic Direction Setting process.
+In 2012 we gathered community feedback through several surveys and community meetings in preparation for our Strategic Directions setting process.
 We heard from both our staff and the community about the increasing pressures on Stonegate families due to poverty, food insecurity and lack of affordable housing.
 The rising cost of food and growing unemployment in our community has resulted in increasing requests for assistance in accessing food.

 Hours of Operation